Lagardère Group: Management

-Until 30 June 2021, the management structure of Lagardère reflects its status as a société en commandite par actions (partnership limited by shares): the firm is led by general and managing partner Arnaud Lagardère, who heads an executive committee comprising two co-managing partners (Pierre Leroy and Thierry Funck-Brentano), spokesperson and chief of external relations Ramzi Khiroun and chief financial officer Sophie Stabile.

 Since the conversion of the company into a joint-stock company with a board of directors on 30 June 2021, Arnaud Lagardère was appointed as chairman and chief executive officer.

 The company is overseen by a board of directors, which has been chaired by Arnaud Lagardère since July 2021.
 Its other members are Valérie Bernis, Yannick Bolloré, Fatima Fikree, Marie Flavion (director representing employees), Pascal Jouen (director representing employees), Valérie Hortefeux, Véronique Morali, Arnaud de Puyfontaine, Michèle Reiser and Nicolas Sarkozy.

 Business lines

 Lagardère Publishing

 Lagardère Publishing is among the world's largest trade book publishers for the general public and educational markets, operating under the Hachette Livre imprint.
 The division is a federation of publishing houses which specialise in education, general literature, illustrated books, part works, dictionaries, youth works, book distribution, etc.

 Lagardère Publishing operates predominantly in English, French, and Spanish.

-The division also invested in leisure activities adjacent to the world of publishing with the acquisition of companies specialised in mobile games (Neon Play and Brainbow in 2016), board games (Gigamic and Blackrock Games in 2019, La Boîte de Jeu in 2022) and premium stationery (Paperblanks in 2022).
+The division also invested in leisure activities adjacent to the world of publishing with the acquisition of companies specialised in board games (Gigamic, Blackrock Games in 2019, La Boîte de Jeu in 2022 and 999 Games in 2025) and premium stationery (Paperblanks in 2022).